jsking2920/466-Aperture/README.md

 Built with [NEST](NEST.md) and based on https://github.com/15-466/15-466-f22-base5 and https://github.com/15-466/15-466-f19-base6 by Jim McCann and 15-466's course staff

-Original source code for Aperture by Joyce Zheng, Scott King, and Will Ozeas provided with the MIT licenses; code taken from other sources may be licensed differently.
+Original source code for Aperture by Joyce Zhang, Scott King, and Will Ozeas provided with the MIT licenses; code taken from other sources may be licensed differently.